TheAPIS-hub/Docs/README.md

 ---
 Description: >-
-  TheAPIS is Indexing protocol for reading and writing to open networks.Making APIs open and accessible to read on-chain data analysis to empower the decentralized world.
+  TheAPIS is Indexing protocol for reading and writing to open networks.
+  Making APIs open and accessible to read on-chain data analysis to empower the decentralized world.
 ---